Jxck/eslint-plugin-classes/README.md

 ### space

-should be space between method name and parens.
+should no space between method name and parens.

 The following patterns are considered warnings: